eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::AttemptResponseCompound;
 use EzmaxApi::Object::BillingentityexternalAutocompleteElementResponse;
 use EzmaxApi::Object::BillingentityexternalGetAutocompleteV2Response;
-use EzmaxApi::Object::BillingentityexternalGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::BillingentityexternalGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::BillingentityinternalAutocompleteElementResponse;
 use EzmaxApi::Object::BillingentityinternalCreateObjectV1Request;
 use EzmaxApi::Object::BillingentityinternalCreateObjectV1Response;
-use EzmaxApi::Object::BillingentityinternalCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::BillingentityinternalCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::BillingentityinternalEditObjectV1Request;
 use EzmaxApi::Object::BillingentityinternalEditObjectV1Response;
 use EzmaxApi::Object::BillingentityinternalGetAutocompleteV2Response;
-use EzmaxApi::Object::BillingentityinternalGetAutocompleteV2ResponseAllOf;
 use EzmaxApi::Object::BillingentityinternalGetAutocompleteV2ResponseMPayload;
 use EzmaxApi::Object::BillingentityinternalGetListV1Response;
-use EzmaxApi::Object::BillingentityinternalGetListV1ResponseAllOf;
 use EzmaxApi::Object::BillingentityinternalGetListV1ResponseMPayload;
-use EzmaxApi::Object::BillingentityinternalGetListV1ResponseMPayloadAllOf;
 use EzmaxApi::Object::BillingentityinternalGetObjectV2Response;
-use EzmaxApi::Object::BillingentityinternalGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::BillingentityinternalGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::BillingentityinternalListElement;
 use EzmaxApi::Object::BillingentityinternalRequest;
 use EzmaxApi::Object::BillingentityinternalRequestCompound;
-use EzmaxApi::Object::BillingentityinternalRequestCompoundAllOf;
 use EzmaxApi::Object::BillingentityinternalResponse;
 use EzmaxApi::Object::BillingentityinternalResponseCompound;
-use EzmaxApi::Object::BillingentityinternalResponseCompoundAllOf;
 use EzmaxApi::Object::BillingentityinternalproductRequest;
 use EzmaxApi::Object::BillingentityinternalproductRequestCompound;
 use EzmaxApi::Object::BillingentityinternalproductResponse;